-- 3.90.
-Social media websites such as Twitter, Facebook and Instagram are fully integrated into daily life and as such the operation of many clubs providing a convenient outlet to communicate with both current and potential members.
-Alongside the positive aspects of these sites there are the inherent dangers and consequences of misuse including cyber bullying, grooming, identity theft, and viewing unsuitable content. - 3.91.
-As these sites are accessible to junior members as well as senior members, clubs must ensure that all posted messages have suitable content and format to avoid miscommunication of their meanings.
+3.39.
+Social media websites such as Twitter, Facebook and Instagram are fully integrated into daily life and as such provide a convenient outlet to communicate with both current and potential members.
+Alongside the positive aspects of these sites there are the inherent dangers and consequences of misuse including cyber bullying, grooming, identity theft, and viewing unsuitable content.

+3.40.
+These sites are easily accessible and as such, TSA must ensure that all posted messages on TSA sites / pages have suitable content and format to avoid miscommunication of their meanings.

-3.92.
-The club will need to consider:
+3.41.
+TSA will need to consider: